 If your accommodation gives access to a kitchen, you can cook your meals and cut costs a lot.

 Preparing your own meal and going for picnics is always going to be cheaper than eating out all the time.
-If you choose a variety of cooking your own meal and eating in restaurant one meal per day is a great option.
+If you choose a variety of cooking your own meal and eating in a restaurant one meal per day is a great option.

 Food can be your biggest expense or also, the best way to save money and travel to Iceland on a budget.